andyml123/andyml123.github.io/get-well-wishes.md

 <h2>Funny Feel Better Messages</h2>

 <p>
 If you want to make the recipient of your card smile or have a laugh then try our funny get well wishes.
 A funny message can improve their mood and help them stay positive whilst they're unwell, which is key to getting better.
+So
 </p>
 </div>
 </div>